melmzv/huwiwiQuartoThesis/README.md

 - `data`: A directory where data is stored.
 It is used to organize and manage all data files involved in the project, ensuring clear separation between external, pulled, and generated data.
 Go through the sub-directories and a README file that explains their purpose.

-- `doc`: This directory contains Quarto files (.qmd) that include text and program instructions for the paper and presentation (feel free to use the presentation template and adjust it to your needs).
-These files are rendered through the Quarto process using Python and the VS Code extension, integrating code, results, and literal text seamlessly.
+- `doc`: This directory contains Quarto file (.qmd) that include text and program instructions for the paper rendering.
+The file is rendered through the Quarto process using Python and the VS Code extension, integrating code, results, and literal text seamlessly.

 > **🌳 Tip:** To easily present your thesis directory structure (e.g., to your supervisor), you can copy and paste it directly from within VS Code using the [Extension](https://marketplace.visualstudio.com/items?itemName=Fuzionix.file-tree-extractor&ssr=false#overview).